 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Loans and receivables also include trade receivables and other receivables.
 Loans are carried at amortised cost using the effective interest rate method less accumulated impairment.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the effective interest rate.
+The effective interest rate amortisation is included in finance income in the consolidated statement of profit or loss.
 The losses arising from impairment are recognised in the consolidated statement of profit or loss in finance costs for loans and in cost of sales or other operating expenses for receivables.